DSC-Capstone/2025-26/mentors.md

 There are several action items mentioned throughout this page; they are summarized here.

 - [ ] Check the [**enrollment page**](https://dsc-capstone.org/enrollment) to see when and where your section is being held.
 If you're teaching in-person, the location of the new HDSI building can be found [here](https://map.concept3d.com/?id=1005#!m/246301).
+IF any of the information on the enrollment page is incorrect or needs to be changed for any reason, please contact the instructor ASAP.
-- [ ] Use [**this sheet**](https://docs.google.com/spreadsheets/d/1OnpqtAaOM8ot4emeqBYCsVQc59rFdBvUWDDlIf7eN7Y/edit?gid=738138438#gid=738138438) to find your students' names and emails.
+- [ ] Use [**this sheet**](https://docs.google.com/spreadsheets/d/1RovvVrGeL9oF5mhkVI_bS6BLohVnL1oLgoBKBvzSEyU/edit?usp=sharing) to find your students' names and emails.
 (Let the instructor know if you don't have access to the sheet.)
-  - [ ] Send an email introducing yourself to your students, asking them to complete any pertinent tasks, and reminding them that the first meeting is **the week of Monday, Sept 30th**.
+  - [ ] Send an email introducing yourself to your students, asking them to complete any pertinent tasks, and reminding them that the first meeting is **the week of Monday, Sept 29th**.
   - [ ] **If you're teaching a remote section, send your Zoom link to your students asap and keep the instructor in the loop**
   - [ ] Choose when to hold an hour of weekly office hours (outside of your discussion time) and share it with your students.
 (Note that we have not booked physical spaces for office hours – if you'd like additional physical rooms booked, let the instructor know.)
   - [ ] (Optional) Create a [website](#websites) or Drive folder for your section and share it with your students.
 If you'd like your website to be linked on the [enrollment page](https://dsc-capstone.org/enrollment), let the instructor know.
   - [ ] (Optional) Create a Slack/Discord/Ed group for your section and share it with your students.

-**Remember that sections begin the week of Monday, September 30th (Week 1).** If you are meeting on days that are holidays (such as Veteran's day or Thanksgiving), please reschedule your sessions in those weeks with sufficient advance notice.
+**Remember that sections begin the week of Monday, September 29th (Week 1).** If you are meeting on days that are holidays (such as Veteran's day or Thanksgiving), please reschedule your sessions in those weeks with sufficient advance notice.

 ---